The introduction of E-Procurement.

 Taking the fastest route towards your destination is often the most effective one as you will use the least time possible.
 However, is it also the most efficient?
 This is a completely different question.
 Your efficiency depends on how you determine your efficiency factor.
 Is your idea of efficiency to spend the least amount of money on fuel?
 To take the route in the most sustainable way possible?
 To see the most beautiful scenery along the way?
 If your idea of efficiency is one of these mentioned, your strategy of taking the fastest route is probably not a good idea.
 This concept of efficiency is crucial for businesses to understand as it allows them to optimize their operational activities and business model.

-The Circular economy is a term used within Business practices that primarily aims to reinforce sustainability within Business elements (Ministerie van Infrastructuur en Waterstaat, 2019).
+The circular economy is a term used within Business practices that primarily aims to reinforce sustainability within business elements (Ministerie van Infrastructuur en Waterstaat, 2019).
+It is a great piece of the subscription management solution and customer subscription management.
+It is a foundational process.

 There are many Supply Chain elements where the Circular Economy concept can be integrated.
-These elements include Product Design, Procurement, Production, Logistics, Consumption, Waste management and Supply Chain Technology.
-Each of these elements will be briefly elaborated upon below.
+These elements include the following.

 - Product design